LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 # Design
 ## system_context

-The `system_context` creates a view on some underlying execution context supporting *parallel forward progress*, with at least one thread.
+The `system_context` creates a view on some underlying execution context supporting *parallel forward progress*, with at least one thread of execution (which may be the main thread).
 A `system_context` must outlive any work launched on it.

 ```cpp